 In January 2014, as part of a Government of Ontario \$50 million commitment to establish a new Ontario venture capital fund, the Corporation made an initial commitment of \$36.25 million to the Northleaf Venture Catalyst Fund LP alongside the federal government and private sector investors.
-In July 2014, the commitment was increased to a total of \$38.75 million.
+Through a number of subsequent fund closings, as at July 2015, the commitment was increased to a total of \$50 million.